 Well, after years of fantasizing about Iceland, I finally found myself there last month, for the first of hopefully many trips.
 The only trouble was, on the way to Iceland I had stopped off for a few days in Copenhagen in Denmark, and spent almost all of my money in that eccentric, libertarian city.
 I didn't even have enough money for food, and travelling around Iceland was out of the question.
 Actually, apart from ripoff youth hostel room (2000 kr. or something like that), I had only the money for the most basic of purchases: a couple of loaves of bread and pieces of cheese for example, a few cans of light Viking beer from the supermarket, some slices of meat.
 Luckily I had prepared for this scenario by bringing a host of cheap, mostly tasteless items from Japan -- cups of instant noodles for breakfast, a box of green tea sachets which became the gourmet highlight of my holiday.
 I swear it was the vitamin C from the green tea which kept me going as I gradually starved myself in Iceland, losing a lot of unwelcome weight in my meantime!
 And as we all should know by now, green tea gets you high!

 I was so broke I couldn't even afford to go anywhere once I arrived in Reykjavík, and had to travel everywhere on foot.
 This was not quite the tragedy that you might imagine because I was so happy to be in Iceland, even striding around Reykjavík was an unearthly experience.
 Of course I looked at the distant mountains and yearned to be able to reach them, but there were plenty of things to see in walking distance of the youth hostel.
-Gold boats down at the harbor, funky Nordic houses with blue corrugated iron walls and triangular roofs.
+Gold boats down at the harbor, funky Nordic houses with primary colored corrugated iron walls and triangular roofs.
 The strangest sky I have seen in my life, which words can't describe.
 I was enchanted!
 Yes, the weather was often terrible.
 Usually I don't like the wind when it is blowing strong, but in Iceland I could forgive it.
 The same goes for heavy metal music, which seems to be popular in this North Atlantic nation.
 In other countries I can't stand it, but in Iceland it seems appropriate.
 It's the perfect soundtrack for a Viking wasteland.